honest comparison

 Video-first wellness platform for instructors and studios

 Arketa is a newer entrant in the boutique studio software space, positioned around on-demand video content, online classes, and a clean operator UX for instructors and small studios.
 The company has built a meaningful customer base among yoga teachers, online wellness creators, and small hybrid studios where on-demand video is a core revenue stream.
-The product strengths are real: native on-demand video hosting, clean instructor-facing UI, decent pricing transparency, and a focus on the online-and-hybrid yoga segment where Momence and OfferingTree also compete.
-The trade-offs are typical for newer category entrants: feature depth in vertical-specific primitives (reformer pick-a-spot, broadcast-claim waitlists, term-based courses as first-class entities, conditional-logic intake) is shallower than what specialist platforms ship, the multi-location story is early-days, and the operator ecosystem (consultants, third-party integrations, established case-study patterns) is still maturing.
+The product strengths are real: on-demand video hosting built in, clean instructor-facing UI, decent pricing transparency, and a focus on the online-and-hybrid yoga segment where Momence and OfferingTree also compete.
+The trade-offs are typical for newer category entrants: feature depth in vertical-specific tools (reformer pick-a-spot, a first-to-claim waitlist, term-based courses built in, conditional-logic intake) is shallower than what specialist platforms ship, the multi-location story is early-days, and the operator ecosystem (consultants, third-party integrations, established case-study patterns) is still maturing.
 For online-first yoga teachers and small studios where video is core, Arketa is genuinely worth evaluating against Momence and OfferingTree.
-For brick-and-mortar pilates studios where the operational core is in-person capacity-aware booking, Arketa's video-first positioning is the wrong shape regardless of price.
+For brick-and-mortar pilates studios whose core is filling and tracking in-person classes, Arketa's video-first positioning is the wrong shape regardless of price.

 Sources verified 2026-05.
 If a figure on this page has moved since, tell us and we'll update it.